March0514s/Filehost/README.md

 ## Troubleshooting

-If after loading the main page of the Filehost doesn't disappear, check if the code in the file `dirEntries.json` located in `/data/db` contains at least one line:
+If after loading the main page of the Filehost doesn't disappear, check if the code in the file `dirEntries.json` located in `/data/db` contains at least one line, the following:

 >{"_id":"root"}